andysalerno/andys.page/content/posts/rust_the_hard_stuff.md

 Consider where that `Bar` must be.

-It cannot be a `Bar` that is created on the stack during function `example_1`.
-If that were the case, the `Bar` would be destroyed when the function is over.
-We can't return a reference to a destroyed `Bar`.
-Therefore, this must be a *pre-existing* `Bar`.
+It cannot be a `Bar` that lives on the stack of function `example_1`, because the function's stack is destroyed when the function completes, and it would be quite rude of us to return a destroyed `Bar` to our caller (not to mention, the compiler won't allow it).

-If `example_1` returns a reference to a pre-existing `Bar`, then it must somehow know how to find a pre-existing `Bar` when it is called.

-So where could it possibly find that `Bar`?

-Well, the only data a function knows about are what you pass into it.
+Therefore, this must be a `Bar` in *pre-existing* memory, and memory that is still valid after `example_1` returns, and can't be `example_1`s temporary stack.

+What do we mean by *pre-existing memory*?

+Well, imagine you're writing the implementation of the function `example_1`.
+Somehow, you need to find a `Bar` that you can reference, and that reference will be your return value that the caller will receive.
+That `Bar` needs to be valid when your function returns, so the local stack is not an option.

+Ok, so the stack is out.
+But hold on, all this talk about the "stack" may have you asking: what about the *heap*?

+It's a fair question, but the wrong question.

+Maybe all my talk about "where" the `Bar` must live has misled you.

+The thing that really matters is not *where* it lives but **when** it lives.

+Yes, in Rust, we have access to a heap via types such as `Box`.

+But in the case of `example_1`, this isn't a solution, unless we change the return type to `Box<Bar>`, which would defeat the purpose of this example.

+Here's a rough answer:

+- You can create a `Bar` on the stack, and read it from there.
+- You can access a `Bar` from data that is `static`.
+- You can access a `Bar`

 The only thing we are passing in is a reference to a `Vec` of `Foo`s.
 Therefore, it *must* be the case that the input (the `Vec` of `Foo`s) can somehow let us borrow a `Bar`.